KVUE: Growth and ownership changes

 In 1978, the Evening News Association, publisher of The Detroit News and owner of several television stations, purchased KVUE; it was the last locally owned TV station in the market to be sold.
 Under Evening News, the station added 13000 ft2 to its studio facility, doubling its size, in an expansion begun in 1985.
 The station also successfully repelled a 1984 attack by a gunman who wished to broadcast a political manifesto; employees tricked him into thinking his statement was broadcast on the air, and he was arrested after reading his statement.

-After a hostile takeover bid by Norman Lear and Jerry Perenchio was rebuffed, ENA put itself up and sale and was purchased by the Gannett Company in 1985, a transaction that closed in February 1986.
+After a hostile takeover bid by Norman Lear and Jerry Perenchio was rebuffed, ENA put itself up for sale and was purchased by the Gannett Company in 1985, a transaction that closed in February 1986.
 A second expansion of the studios was conducted in 1991, this time adding another 9400 ft2 to house the newsroom.

 One of the state's most important owners of media properties was Belo Corporation.
 It owned The Dallas Morning News and TV stations in most of the state's important cities: KHOU-TV in Houston, WFAA-TV in Dallas, and KENS-TV in San Antonio.
 However, it lacked an Austin property and coveted one, particularly given its impending launch of Texas Cable News (TXCN).
 In February 1999, Gannett agreed to a trade with Belo: Belo received KVUE, while Gannett received KXTV in Sacramento, and $55 million.
 With the addition of KVUE, TXCN could provide news and information from the four largest cities in Texas, and Belo gained coverage of two-thirds of Texas households.
 The deal was particularly surprising from a monetary standpoint given that KXTV was in a much larger market than Austin.

 On June 13, 2013, Gannett announced that it would acquire Belo for $1.5 billion.
 The sale was completed on December 23.
 Gannett then split into print and broadcast companies in 2015, with the broadcast company taking on the name Tegna.

 On February 22, 2022, Tegna announced that it would be acquired by Standard General and Apollo Global Management for $5.4 billion.
 As a part of the deal, KVUE, along with its Dallas sister stations WFAA and KMPX and Houston sister stations KHOU and KTBU, would be resold to Cox Media Group.
 The deal was canceled on May 22, 2023.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Austin, Nexstar already owns KXAN-TV, KNVA and KBVO.
+In Austin, Nexstar already owned KXAN-TV, KNVA, and KBVO.
+The deal was completed on March 19, 2026, with Nexstar being allowed by the FCC to hold three TV station licenses in applicable markets.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KVUE from being integrated into KXAN, KBVO and KNVA.